Amount of pension

 You start accruing pension on your earnings from employment at the age of 17 and on your YEL income from entrepreneurial activities at the age of 18.

-You will accrue pension on your earnings or, if you are self-employed, on your YEL income, as follows:
+You will accrue pension on your gross earnings or, if you are self-employed, on your YEL income, as follows:

 - 1.5 per cent per year